Mixed 3-manifolds are virtually special: Introduction

 \begin{cor} The fundamental group of any knot complement in $S^3$ has a faithful representation in $\mathrm{SL}(n,\Z)$ for some $n$. \end{cor}

-Note that the existence of a non-abelian representation of any nontrivial knot complement group into $\mathrm{SU}(2)$ is a well-known result of Kronheimer--Mrowka \cite{KMr}.
+Note that existence of a non-abelian representation of any nontrivial knot complement group into $\mathrm{SU}(2)$ is a well-known result of Kronheimer--Mrowka \cite{KMr}.

-The proof of Theorem~\ref{thm:main} is divided into two steps, which is explained in Section~\ref{sec:div} but recommended to skip at a first reading.
+\textbf{Organization.} As explained in Section~\ref{sec:div}, the proof of Theorem~\ref{thm:main} is divided into two steps.
 The first step is Theorem~\ref{thm:cubulation} (Cubulation), which roughly states that in any mixed manifold there is a collection of surfaces sufficient for cubulation.
-We prove Theorem~\ref{thm:cubulation} in Section~\ref{sec:cubul} by merging the surfaces used for cubulation of the graph manifold blocks and hyperbolic blocks.
-The second step is Theorem~\ref{thm:specialization} (Specialisation), which states that the associated cube complex is virtually special.
-Since subcomplexes involved are not compact, in order to prove Theorem~\ref{thm:specialization} we extend in Section~\ref{sec:separability} known separability results for compact special cube complexes to non-compact ones.
-We apply them in Section~\ref{sec:small_cancellation} to obtain cubical small-cancellation results for non-compact special cube complexes.
+In Section~\ref{sec:graph} we review the construction of surfaces in graph manifolds with boundary.
+We discuss surfaces in hyperbolic manifolds with boundary in Section~\ref{sec:hyperbolic}.
+We prove Theorem~\ref{thm:cubulation} in Section~\ref{sec:cubul} by combining the surfaces from graph manifold blocks and hyperbolic blocks.

+The second step is Theorem~\ref{thm:specialization} (Specialization), which provides the virtual specialness of the nonpositively curved cube complex produced in the first step.
+In Section~\ref{sec:separability} we extend some separability results for special cube complexes to non-compact setting.
+We apply them in Section~\ref{sec:small_cancellation} to obtain cubical small cancellation results for non-compact special cube complexes.
 This allows us to prove Theorem~\ref{thm:specialization} in Section~\ref{sec:special}.